‘Fancy chairs’ made in a factory in northwest Connecticut were a must for the stylish parlor or dining room.

 The Hitchcock chair has been made in the village of Riverton, Conn., since 1818, when the company was established by Lambert Hitchcock.

-He was born in Cheshire, Conn., the son of a Revolutionary War veteran who was lost at sea.
+He was born in Cheshire, Conn., the son of a Revolutionary War veteran lost at sea.

-Hitchcock moved to northwest Connecticut in when he was 23 and found a spot he thought was ideal on the Farmington River in Barkhamsted.
+Hitchcock moved to northwest Connecticut at 23 and found an ideal spot on the Farmington River in Barkhamsted.
 It had plenty of hardwood, a sawmill and water power.
 What it didn’t have would later cost him: passable roads in winter and rail links.

-He began making chair parts, but soon began making the eponymous Hitchcock chair.
-Influenced by clockmaker Eli Terry, he began mass producing chairs with interchangeable parts.
-Instead of painting floral and fruit designs on the backs, he used the new British technique of stenciling. .
+He began making chair parts, but soon switched to the eponymous Hitchcock chair.
+Influenced by clockmaker Eli Terry, he started mass producing chairs with interchangeable parts.
+Instead of painting floral and fruit designs on the backs, he used the new British technique of stenciling.
 Men made the chairs, children put on the first coat of paint and woman women applied the stencils.

-By the late 1820s, the Hitchcock chair company was churning out 300 fancy chairs a week from a new three-story brick factory.
-By 1840, Lambert Hitchcock had made and sold 200.000 chairs.
+By the late 1820s, the Hitchcock chair company churned out 300 fancy chairs a week from a new three-story brick factory.
+By 1840, Lambert Hitchcock had made and sold 200,000 chairs.

 The chairs sold for .49 to $1.50 and sold as far west as Chicago and as far south as Charleston, S.C.